salah-abukhatwa/FitVerse/README.md

 # FitVerse

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.
 FitVerse is a modern web application designed to help users track their workouts, stay motivated, and monitor progress over time.
 With Firebase as the backend and Angular Material for a sleek UI, this app delivers a smooth and engaging fitness experience.

 ## Key Features